COVID-19 SCHOOL PROTOCOLS FOR THE SCHOOL YEAR 2021-2022

 - avoid touching their mouth or eyes

-Cleaning routines will be established during the day and overnight for all classrooms with special attention given to shared spaces and materials.
+Cleaning routines will be established during the day and overnight for all classrooms.

 Whenever a space is used by a different student or adult the learning area must be cleaned.
 During the school day it will be done by the teacher and/or student and at the end of the day by the cleaning staff.

-Teachers and students may be required to wipe down spaces where there are changes in use of desks, seats and materials by different members of the community.
+We ask teachers and students to wipe down spaces where there are changes in use of desks, seats and materials by different members of the community.

 These routines will be shared with staff, parents and students.
 We will use a variety of methods to introduce and reinforce these routines.